writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 ----------------------------------------------

-During the day on Sunday, we will be holding our [Writing Day][writing-day] documentation sprints, followed by our preregistration party in the evening.
+During the day on Sunday, we will be holding our [Writing Day][writing-day] , followed by our preregistration party in the evening.

 Our base of operations for all of our events on Sunday is CENTRL Office, located at 1355 NW Everett St ([map][centrl-map]).
 Head there at any point during the day to pick up your badge, work on some documentation at the sprints, or join us in the evening to get to meet some of the fellow attendees.

-The Writing Day event is modeled after the concept of ["sprints"][sprints] from the open source and software development worlds.
+The Writing Day is modeled after the concept of ["sprints"][sprints] from the open source and software development worlds.
 The idea is simple: to get a bunch of interesting people in a room together and have them work towards shared goals.